 Recommendations

-The Police Department, the Beach Patrol, and the Code Enforcement Office are effective and efficient in their responsibilities.
 Dewey Beach is a safe place to live and visit due to the collective hard work, skill, experience of the enforcement agencies and emergency responders.
 The Town is also receptive to more efficient ways to deliver these services and employ the best technology as it becomes available.
 The shoulder season, known as the travel season between the peak and off-peak seasons, is a timeframe with lower demand of tourists.
 When activity in the shoulder season increases, additional strain may be placed on existing levels of public services and facilities.
 As full-time residences and the shoulder season activities increase, the Town should look closely at the number of full and part time sworn officers to ensure that the personnel is adequate to maintain the level of safety and security currently enjoyed by its residents and visitors, as well as continued funding for sustaining and supporting these extra programs for police and lifeguards.
 Some recommendations to explore are:

-Objective: Enhance public safety through preventative and responsive approaches of law enforcement and emergency response units.
+Objective: Enhance public safety through preventive and responsive approaches of law enforcement and emergency response units.

 Actions:

-Strengthen the Police Department’s foot and bicycle patrols.

-Expand and continue training so officers are effective, interacting with a wide range of beach visitors with various backgrounds.
+The Town should expand and continue training so officers are effective, interacting with a wide range of beach visitors with various backgrounds.

-Continuously monitor best practices in community policing to help address all forms of interaction between the police department and residents and visitors.
+The Town should continuously monitor best practices in community policing to help address all forms of interaction between the police department and residents and visitors.

-Consider ways to improve communications during emergencies and between various emergency response units.
+The Town should consider ways to improve communications during emergencies and between various emergency response units.

-Pursue resources for upgrading law enforcement holding facilities needed to process arrests.
+The Town should pursue resources for upgrading law enforcement holding facilities needed to process arrests.

 Objective: Utilize environmental design techniques as a method to enhance safety and promote activities that strengthen community cohesion.